AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         *width* x *height* [+-] *xoffset* [+-] *yoffset*

     If the offset is omitted, it will be x=0, y=0.
+Optional appended arguments include:

+    - `type=` *name* : Create the image in memory with the named data type (default: float).

     The patterns recognized include the following: